ryanclarke/ryanclarke.github.io/hugo/content/draft/2014-09-10-XAML-to-image.md

 tileControl.Measure(new Size(tileWidth, tileHeight));
 ```

 Here's the part I was missing.
-If you leave this out the framework won't know what size we just set and will just assume that the tile has no size and will pile everything up into the top corner regardless of grids or anything else.
+If you leave `Arrange` out the framework won't know what size we just set and will just assume that the tile has no size and will pile everything up into the top corner regardless of grids or anything else.
 This one takes a `Rect` (the first two parameters are the offset, so give it zeros).

 ```
 tileControl.Arrange(new Rect(0, 0, tileWidth, tileHeight));